 A twenty minute drive up the coast, a few miles past the sleepy town of Fort Bragg, the Inn at Newport Ranch sits perched on a grassy bluff staring out at the vast Pacific.

-The bluff where the Inn now sits was once the site of Newport, a tiny logging town that boasted a crude system of chutes and pulleys designed to hoist logs, cargo, and travelers over the bluff and onto to the decks of waiting Doghole Schooners.
-As Fort Bragg’s harbor to the south grew, the little town dwindled, eventually disappeareing into the mists of history.
+The bluff where the Inn sits was once the site of Newport, a small town and loading point for loggers.
+A system of chutes and pulleys hoisted logs, cargo, and even travelers over the bluff and onto to the decks of the Doghole Schooners waiting below.
+As Fort Bragg’s harbor to the south grew, so the little town of Newport dwindled in importance, eventually disappearing altogether into the mists of history.

-And history is certainly mistier here than in most places.
-Ten thousand years before Europeans ever arrived it was already a popular gathering spot for salt, mussels and abalone.
-Yuki people called their mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from those seaside feasts, lie buried in the rocky outcroppings.
+Ten thousand years before Europeans ever set foot on this coast it was a popular gathering spot for salt, mussels and abalone.
+Yuki people once called this mussel-gathering site Lilem, and their ancient middens, still full of mussel shells from their seaside feasts, lie buried among the rocky outcroppings.

-Today, meals at the Inn feature site-grown kale, squash, potatoes, peas, chard, arugula, broccoli, beets, cauliflower, carrots, radishes, and a variety of herbs and edible flowers.
-The produce is culled from brimming garden boxes tended by the Inn’s talented gardener Felicia Brown.
+The Inn’s menu features seasonal local fruits and site-grown produce including Kale, squash, potatoes, peas, chard, arugula, broccoli, beets, cauliflower, carrots, radishes, and a variety of herbs and edible flowers.
+Amazingly the biounty is all culled from brimming garden boxes tended by the Inn’s talented gardener Felicia Brown.

-For a great wine to buy on the drive up, (or to bring back home0, consider Anderson Valley’s Handley Cellars.
-Their reserve Pinot Noir is sourced entirely from estate-grown organic-certified grapes and features the silky tannins and bright acidity so characteristic of Anderson Valley fruit.
+The winery’s reserve Pinot Noir is sourced entirely from estate-grown organic-certified fruit and features the silky tannins and bright acidity for which Anderson Valley grapes are globally renowned.